 I am going to start this blog by stating some very sad facts that, as actors, should concern us very much.
 I will follow this with what I feel we can do to help remedy this situation.

-To continue, film incentives in each state will differ, but the reasons for having them are the same…to promote their state, their businesses, and their workers.
+Film incentives in each state will differ, but the reasons for having them are the same…to promote their state, their businesses, and their workers.
 The latter is important to us because some states require that you be a resident of that state in order for production to get the incentive.
 Therefore, there are many roles for which we will not be able to book.
-For those states we can work, booking a role can be made even more difficult.
+For those states where we can work, booking a role can be made even more difficult.
 All things being equal, the local actor normally will have priority.

 When living in Texas, I was a member of the Texas Media Production Alliance (TXMPA).
 At that time, we had lost our incentives (much like what happened here about eight years ago) and work just dried up.
 We worked hard to promote local filming and, despite many hurdles, did get the incentive program passed, but it required the work of the members.
 I remember attending Lobby Day in Austin, where members showed up to promote filming to our elected representatives.
 A huge number of our members were fellow actors who understood the need to promote more filming in Texas.